yhlong0/IntellectCapital/Notes/theMagicOfThinkingBig.md

 15. It isn't so much what you know when you start that matters.
 It's what you learn and put to use after you open your doors that counts most.--Woman opens 3-4 hardware stores
 16. Eagerly accept the opportunity to do more.
 It's a compliment to be asked to take on a new responsibility.
 17. Pay twice as much and buy half as many.
 Commit this answer to memory, then practice it.
 Apply it to hats, suits, shoes, socks, coats.
+18. People do more for you when you make them feel important, It pays to make "little" people feel like big people.
+It pays to make "big" people feel even bigger.
+19. People wanted the company to pay him more and then he would produce more.
+But this is not how the system works.
+You don't get a raise on the promise of better performance; you get a raise only by demonstrating better performance.
+You can't harvest money unless you plant the seeds that grow money.
+And the seed of money is service.
+20. What do they expect for $X a week? -- is stuck at $X a week.
+21.